Applications of Titration in Industry and Research

 - Equivalence point: The point at which the moles of titrant added are exactly equal to the moles of analyte present.

-- Endpoint: The point at which the indicator changes color, indicating that the equivalence point has been reached.
+- Endpoint: The point at which the indicator changes color, signifying that the equivalence point has been approximately reached.
+A slight difference between the equivalence point and endpoint is common and accounted for in calculations.

 Equipment and Techniques